-PORTLAND, Ore. – Last summer, Dwight Holton started getting fed up.
+PORTLAND, Ore. – Last summer, Dwight Holton was fed up.
 The CEO of Lines for Life, which runs Oregon’s drug and alcohol health line and suicide crisis line, worked for years to get the state’s doctors to prescribe fewer opioids.

 “I have been working on this issue since 2010,” he said.
 “I thought I had been very patient.
 I started to move from patient to pissed off.”